h-parekh/QA_tests/spec/usurper/puppeteer/README.md

 TEST_USERNAME | The netid to test with. *ex*: **test_user**
 TEST_PASSWORD | The password for the netid you are testing with. *ex*: **test_password**

-## Running Puppeteer Tests in Docker
+## Running Puppeteer Tests

 ## Current Coverage

 ### Chrome Coverage

 1. The homepage loads.
-1. The "News" link is available, can be clicked on, and the resulting page has the proper header.
+1. There is a "Log In" button that takes the user to a sign in page.
-1. The "Events" link is available, can be clicked on, and the resulting page has the proper header.
+1. If a user is properly authorized, they can sign in and return to the main homepage.

 ### Prerequisites